What the Gophers athletics department lacks in top-end success, it makes up for in depth.

 The Directors’ Cup is run by the National Association of Collegiate Directors of Athletics and is a ranking system that awards points evenly among an institution’s sports for performance.
-The more sports a school has, the higher potential score.
+The more sports a school has, the higher the potential score.

 “I know some people feel that they would trade where we rank and how we are for a few more football wins,” he said.
-“But, I think we need to be proud of our overall athletic accomplishments.”
+“But I think we need to be proud of our overall athletic accomplishments.”

 The Gophers received many Directors’ Cup points for sports like men’s and women’s swimming and track and field, but the bulk of the points came from the women’s hockey national championship, wrestling’s second-place national finish and the men’s hockey trip to the Frozen Four.